mohamedabdelaty-98/Car-Sales-and-inventory-system-./README.md

 ﻿# Car-Sales-and-inventory-system-.
 ## Descriptoin
-esktop Application that lets the admin manages users’ information, manage cars’ information,manage car parts’ information data stored in database and admin can add or delete or update cars and car parts.
+Desktop Application that lets the admin manages users’ information, manage cars’ information,manage car parts’ information data stored in database and admin can add or delete or update cars and car parts.